Are You an Angry and Aggressive Driver Behind the Wheel?

 We’ve all been guilty of this one at least once.
 However, driving at excessive speed is a ticket waiting to happen.

 If you answered “yes” to more than one of the questions above…you might be an aggressive driver – but, you don’t have to be.
 There are things you can do to change that, such as:

-• Concentrate on driving – Try to pay attention to what you’re doing behind the wheel by not allowing yourself to get distracted.
-That means…don’t talk on your cell phone or text while driving.
+Try to pay attention to what you’re doing behind the wheel by not allowing yourself to get distracted.
+That means…do not talk on your cell phone or text while driving.
 Also, avoid eating, drinking or applying make-up.